 We are committed to researching and recommending the best hotels.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

-Breathtaking Bay Area views, award-winning restaurants and a famously liberal outlook on life - there are many reasons to visit San Francisco.
+Breathtaking Bay Area views, award-winning restaurants and a famously liberal outlook on life--there are many reasons to visit San Francisco.
 From the tourist-packed sidewalks of Fisherman’s Wharf to the elegant streets of exclusive Nob Hill, this is a city with many different personas.
-With so many unique districts to choose from, deciding where to stay can be difficult.
-To help you make the right choice, we’ve put together a list of our favorite San Francisco hotels.

 The three-star hotel The Alise is ideally located a few minutes’ walk from famous shopping and dining destination Union Square.
 Considering their location and quality, the 93 recently renovated guest rooms are exceptionally well-priced.
 Your experience starts in the open-plan lobby, where eclectic artworks, inviting sofas and opulent accents of gold create an atmosphere of avant-garde sophistication.
 The warm welcome at reception is indicative of the hotel’s quality service.
 High-speed WiFi is available throughout and complimentary newspapers are provided each morning.

 King and Queen bedrooms include a Keurig coffee maker, an HDTV, and a Bluetooth docking station.
 The bathrooms are tiled with Carrara marble, while ultra-comfy bed linens promise you a good night’s sleep.
 Wake up each morning to complimentary cupcakes and coffee or order fresh crêpes at Pineapple Bistro & Bar.
 Complimentary bikes are provided for exploring the city.
 In the evening, the restaurant pairs fine Californian beer and wine with locally sourced cheese and charcuterie.
 Make sure to sample the creative cocktail menu.